-Peggy Shumaker’s new and selected volume Cairn will be published by Red Hen Press in 2018.
-She was honored by the Rasmuson Foundation with its Distinguished Artist Award, and by the National Endowment on the Arts with a fellowship in poetry.
+Peggy Shumaker’s most recent book is Cairn, new and selected poems and prose, published by Red Hen Press.
+The Rasmuson Foundation honored her work with its Distinguished Artist Award, and the National Endowment on the Arts with a fellowship in poetry.
 She served as Alaska State Writer Laureate.
 Shumaker is the author of eight books of poetry.
 Her lyrical memoir is Just Breathe Normally.
-Professor emerita from University of Alaska Fairbanks, Shumaker teaches in the Rainier Writing Workshop MFA at PLU.
+Shumaker is professor emerita at University of Alaska Fairbanks.
 She serves on the Advisory Board for Storyknife and on the board of the Alaska Arts and Culture Foundation.
-Shumaker is editor of the Boreal Books series (an imprint of Red Hen Press), editor of the Alaska Literary Series at University of Alaska Press, contributing editor for Alaska Quarterly Review, and poetry editor for Persimmon Tree.
+Shumaker is editor of the Boreal Books series (an imprint of Red Hen Press), editor of the Alaska Literary Series at University of Alaska Press, and contributing editor for Alaska Quarterly Review.

 Mentor.
 Workshops and classes in poetry and nonfiction.